ctholho/qryo/README.md

-# Qryo
+# Qryo – brainfreezingly simple offline-first apps

+Qryo helps you build offline-first web apps.
+It concerns itself with server requests.
+To make assets (js, css, html) available offline you should rely on different technologies like PWAs or hybrid mobile apps.

-Playing around with offline-first queries with tanstack/query, Nuxt and Directus.
+However, Qryo is not yet functional.
+This is a proof of concept and public lab and I'm playing around with tanstack/query, Nuxt and Directus.

 ## Running example